The rotational and magnetic properties of Polaris from long-term spectropolarimetric monitoring: Discussion

 A merger scenario is interesting to consider in the context of Polaris' magnetic field.
 Stellar mergers appear to be a viable channel to produce some of the strongly magnetic O and B-type stars on the MS \citep{Schneider_2016, Schneider_2019, Vynatheya_2026}.
 As we discuss in Sec.~\ref{sec:uncertain_origin}, Polaris' Stokes~$V$ signatures do not resemble the simple dipole signatures commonly associated with fossil-field hosting progenitors.
 However, we have little observational evidence concerning the long-term stability of magnetic fields produced through binary interaction, and how fossil-fields respond to the development of envelope convection as the star evolves.

-In Sec.~\ref{sec:rot_properties} we used results from standard evolutionary tracks to show that $v_{\mathrm{eq}}$ is inconsistent with Polaris being a first-crossing Cepheid with near critical rotation on the MS. As \cite{Schneider_2025} discuss the immediate products of most stellar mergers can be assumed to be rotating near the break-up velocity.
+A merger scenario may have also a significant impact on Polaris' rotational history.
+As \cite{Schneider_2025} discuss the immediate products of most stellar mergers can be assumed to be rotating near the break-up velocity.
 However, merged stars may spin down efficiently, losing angular momentum through their remnant disc and magnetic braking to become slow rotators.
 There is some observational evidence to support this, as \cite{Ferraro_2023} found that slower rotating blue stragglers prefer higher density environments with high collision rates.
 Merger products may also possess different interior structures than their single star counterparts, complicating evolution modelling \citep{Bellinger_2024, Henneco_2024}.

 The spin-orbit misalignment of Polaris~Aa may be consistent with a past dynamical interaction.
-Further investigation of Polaris as a potential merger product should include detailed evolutionary modelling and N body simulation.
+As \cite{Anderson_2018} discuss, the high eccentricity of the Aa+Ab binary suggests past Lidov-Kozai interactions.
+In a merger scenario, the Polaris system would have begun as a hierarchical quadruple with an inner binary.
+Kozai-Lidov oscillations could have driven a tightening of the inner binary orbit, leading to a stellar merger \citep{Perets_2009, Naoz_2014}.
+For a hierarchical system subject to the eccentric Kozai-Lidov effect \citep{Naoz_2016}, the inner binary orbit may even flip orientation with respect to the outer perturber \citep{Naoz_2013}.
+Further investigation of Polaris as a potential merger product should include detailed evolutionary modelling and N-body simulation.